 TGbe editor: Please make changes to the following paragraph as shown below:

-An AP within an AP MLD shall provide in the TBD subfield of the Capability Information field of the Beacon and Probe Response frames it transmits an indication of an update to the value carried in the Change Sequence subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD.
+An AP within an AP MLD shall provide in the Critical Update Flag subfield of the Capability Information field (9.4.1.4 (Capability Information field)) of the Beacon and Probe Response frames it transmits an indication of an update to the value carried in the Change Sequence subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD.
 An AP shall provide this indication in the Beacon frame(s) until (and including) the next DTIM Beacon frame on the link that the AP is operating on.

-A non-AP STA within a non-AP MLD may decode the TBD subfield in the Capability Information field.
+A non-AP STA within a non-AP MLD may decode the Critical Update Flag subfield in the Capability Information field.

 Capability Information field